P7-FeministLibrary/P7_FeministLibrary/README.md

 DB_PASSWORD=tu_contraseña

-3️⃣ Compilar el proyecto
+3️⃣ Compile the project:
 mvn compile

-4️⃣ Ejecutar la aplicación
+4️⃣ Run the application:
 mvn exec:java -Dexec.mainClass="com.feministlibrary.App"

-🧩 Arquitectura del Proyecto
+🧩 Project Architecture:

-El proyecto sigue el patrón MVC (Modelo - Vista - Controlador) junto con el diseño DAO (Data Access Object).
+The project follows the MVC (Model - View - Controller) pattern along with the DAO (Data Access Object) design.

-🗃️ Base de Datos
+🗃️ Database:

-Se utiliza PostgreSQL como sistema gestor.
+PostgreSQL is used as a management system.

 Las tablas principales son: